 which represents two parsing paths to complete <A>.

-After processing of column 0 (which corresponds to input character a), we would find the following in column 1 (which corresponds to the input character b)
+After processing of column 0 (corresponds to the start of the parse), we would find the following in column 1 (which corresponds to the end of parse for literal a)

 <A>: a | <B> c